gajus/slonik/.README/QUERY_BUILDING.md

 #### `sql.array` `memberType`

-If `memberType` is a string, then it is treated as a type name identifier and will be quoted using double quotes, i.e. `sql.array([1, 2, 3], 'int4')` is equivalent to `$1::"int4"[]`.
+If `memberType` is a string (`TypeNameIdentifierType`), then it is treated as a type name identifier and will be quoted using double quotes, i.e. `sql.array([1, 2, 3], 'int4')` is equivalent to `$1::"int4"[]`.
 The implication is that keywrods that are often used interchangeably with type names are not going to work, e.g. [`int4`](https://github.com/postgres/postgres/blob/69edf4f8802247209e77f69e089799b3d83c13a4/src/include/catalog/pg_type.dat#L74-L78) is a type name identifier and will work.
 However, [`int`](https://github.com/postgres/postgres/blob/69edf4f8802247209e77f69e089799b3d83c13a4/src/include/parser/kwlist.h#L213) is a keyword and will not work.
 You can either use type name identifiers or you can construct custom member using `sql.raw`, e.g.

 ```js
 await connection.query(sql`